digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ## What's Next

-To help you start very quickly, as well as to demonstrate the basic functionality of Flux, this example uses  a single cluster, synced from one Git repository and branch.
+To help you start quickly, as well as to demonstrate the basic functionality of Flux, this example uses a single cluster, synced from one Git repository and branch.
 There are many options available depending on your setup and what the final goal is.
-You can create as many Git Repository resources as you want, that point to different repositories and/or branches (for example, a separate branch per environment).
+You can create as many Git repository resources as you want, that point to different repositories and/or branches, for example, a separate branch per environment.
 You can find more information and examples on the Flux CD [Repository Structure Guide](https://fluxcd.io/docs/guides/repository-structure).

-Flux supports other Controllers, such as the following, which you can configure and enable:
+Flux supports other controllers, such as the following, which you can configure and enable:

-- [Notification Controller](https://fluxcd.io/docs/components/notification) which is specialized in handling inbound and outbound events for Slack, etc.
+- [Notification Controller](https://fluxcd.io/docs/components/notification) which is specialized in handling inbound and outbound events for Slack and other messaging services.
 - [Helm Controller](https://fluxcd.io/docs/components/helm) for managing [Helm](https://helm.sh) chart releases.
 - [Image Automation Controller](https://fluxcd.io/docs/components/image) which can update a Git repository when new container images are available.

-See [Flux CD Guides](https://fluxcd.io/docs/guides) for more example such as how to structure your Git repositories, as well as application manifests for multi-cluster and multi-environment setups.
+See [Flux CD Guides](https://fluxcd.io/docs/guides) for more examples, such as how to structure your Git repositories, as well as application manifests for multi-cluster and multi-environment setups.